 However, the Colesville Branch members had precious little time to comply with the commandment to implement the law of consecration.
 Leman Copley’s resolve to impart of his land was put to the test in early May when he participated in a mission to his former Shaker congregation.
 The experience seemed to raise doubts that weakened his testimony, and shortly after his return to Thompson he broke his agreement and evicted the Saints from his property.
 In June 1831, their future clouded and their lives in disarray, the Knights and other members of the Colesville Branch sought counsel and guidance from Joseph Smith as to what they should do next.

-The Knights and others from the former branch joined many of the Saints in escaping to Illinois in the aftermath of the Missouri Mormon War of 1838.
+The Knights and others from the former branch joined many of the Saints in escaping to Illinois in the aftermath of the conflict between the Saints and some of their neighbors in Missouri in 1838.
 The Knights settled in the Nauvoo area and remained faithful members of the Church and friends of Joseph Smith.
 After Joseph’s martyrdom in 1844, the Knight family followed the leadership of the Quorum of the Twelve Apostles.
 Both Joseph Knight Sr. and his son Newel died in 1847 during the exodus from Nauvoo to the Salt Lake Valley.